The Geometric Unitary Kudla Conjecture: Application to the Kudla Conjecture

-which is a priori a \emph{formal} series in the variables~$e(\tau_{i\!j})$, $1 \le i,j \le g$, with coefficients in the Chow group with complex coefficients of~$\Ga \backslash \rmGrM(L_\RR)$.
-Note that we suppress the subgroup~$\Ga$ from our notation for convenience.
-Since for congruence subgroups~$\Ga' \subseteq \Ga$ we have an injection via pullback
+which is a priori a \emph{formal} series in the variables~$e(\tau_{i\!j})$, $1 \le i,j \le g$, with coefficients in the Chow group with complex coefficients of~$\Ga \backslash \rmGrM(L_\RR^-)$.
+Note that we suppress the subgroup~$\Ga$ from our notation for convenience, which is justified by the injective pullback~\eqref{eq:def:kudla_conjecture:cover_pullback}.

-our statements about the Kudla generating series will be unambiguous.
-This also allows for a translation into the adelic language found in Liu and Xia's work~\cite{liu-2011a,xia-2022}.

-To describe the expected modular transformation behavior of~\eqref{eq:def:kudla_generating_series}, we need the genus~$g$ Weil representation associated in~\eqref{eq:def:weil_representation} with~$\disc(L)$ whose representation space is~$\CC[ \disc(L)^g ]$ with basis elements~$\frake_\mu$ for~$\mu \in \disc(L)^g$.
+In this section, we fix such a nearby incoherent totally positive definite Hermitian space~$\wtd{V}$.
+To describe the expected modular transformation behavior of~\eqref{eq:def:kudla_generating_series}, we borrow from Liu~\cite[Section~3]{liu-2011a} the Weil representation for~$\wtd{V}$.
+We restrict this representation to the span of shifts of the indicator function of~$L$ by elements of~$L^\vee$, which yields a representation~$\wtd\rho_L^{(g)}$ of~$\SU{g,g}(\cOF)$.
+For brevity we call it the incoherent Weil representation associated with~$L$.
+Its representation space is~$\CC[ \disc(L)^g ]$ with basis elements~$\frake_\mu$ for~$\mu \in \disc(L)^g$.
 The vector-valued Kudla generating series is defined as

 Since spaces of modular forms are finite dimensional, we can make the following identification of tensors